Knowre-Dev/CodeOfConduct/README.md

 ```
 ```
 - Everyone in the company uses polite words.
 - Even if you are close to each other and use the slang, you will use polite words when you have someone else.
-- When referring to other people, let 's call them "Sir, foo-bar" or "Teacher dang-dang ".
+- When referring to other people, let 's call them "Sir, foo-bar" or "Teacher dang-dang".
 - When working with slack, let's go through the public channels on work-related topics.
 - slack Allows the product name to be included when creating channels for business purposes.
 - When doing work, avoid using DM.
 This is to share information about work with everyone.
 - Hidden references are not used when composing emails.
   It is for transparent disclosure and proper delegation of information.
 - When talking to each other, you should not take the floor.
 - Let 's not interrupt when someone else is talking.
 - In any case, violent remarks and jokes about physical abuse are not made.